History of nursing: United States

 In the early 1900s, the autonomous, nursing-controlled, Nightingale-era schools came to an end.
 Despite the establishment of university-affiliated nursing schools, such as Columbia and Yale, hospital training programs were dominant.
 Formal "book learning" was discouraged in favor of clinical experience through an apprenticeship.
 In order to meet a growing demand, hospitals used student nurses as cheap labor at the expense of quality formal education.

 Jamaica

 Mary Seacole came from a long line of Jamaican nurses, or "doctresses", who worked at healing British soldiers and sailors at the Jamaican military base of Port Royal.
 These doctresses of the eighteenth century used good hygiene and herbal remedies to nurse their clients back to health.
-In the eighteenth century, these doctresses included Seacole's mother, who was a mixed-race woman who was most likely a child of a slave, and who acquired medical knowledge of herbal remedies from West African ancestors.
+In the 18th century, these doctresses included Seacole's mother, who was a mixed-race woman who was most likely a child of a slave, and who acquired medical knowledge of herbal remedies from West African ancestors.
 Other 18th century doctresses included Sarah Adams and Grace Donne, the mistress and healer to Jamaica's wealthiest planter, Simon Taylor.
 Another eighteenth century doctress was Cubah Cornwallis, who nursed back to health famous sailors such as the young Horatio Nelson, 1st Viscount Nelson and Sailor Bill, who later became William IV of the United Kingdom.